Kennert007/Hitman-2-SA-AutoSplitter/README.md

 ● "Any% Start" option starts the timer when loading into The Gontranno Sanctuary (unchecked by default)

 ● "Game Time" option removes loading times when switched to Game Time comparison in livesplit (unchecked by default) {EXPERIMENTAL}

+# Other

+Splitting the last level doesn't work if OpenGL renderer is used.

+GOG version of the game SHOULD work with this but it hasn't been tested.